On completeness and dynamics of compact Brinkmann spacetimes: Further results on the core

 \subsubsection{The locally homogeneous case}

-Now, in the locally homogeneous case, consider $\h$ the codimension $1$ subalgebra preserving a leaf $\widetilde{F}$ of $\widetilde{\mathcal F}$.
-It preserves in fact individually these leaves, and is thus an ideal.
+Now, in the locally homogeneous case, consider $\h$ the codimension $1$ subalgebra of $\g$ preserving a leaf $\widetilde{F}$ of $\widetilde{\mathcal F}$.
+The space of leaves $\widetilde{\F}$ is defined by a closed $1$-form $\omega=\widetilde{g}(\widetilde{V},\cdot)$, so it has an affine structure preserved by the action of $\g$ (see \cite[Section 3]{Content1} for more details).
+A (local) isometry preserving $\widetilde{V}$ preserves $\omega$, hence induces a (local) translation on the (affine) space of leaves.
+Therefore, $\h$ preserves in fact individually these leaves, and is thus an ideal.
 Its associated subgroup $H$ in $G$ is closed, and as in the previous case, the isotropy group is closed in $H$ and hence in $G$.
 As in the previous case, we can take the quotient $G/I$ and use completeness of $M$ to deduce that $\widetilde{M}$ is isomorphic to $G/I$. $\Box$.